s-abe0/Android-Projects/README.md

 ** CompSciQuiz **
 A side project of mine after finishing GeoQuiz.
 It is a very basic True/False quiz with various questions about computer programming topics, such as Interfaces, Abstraction, Generics, Inheritance, etc. I am mostly using it for myself to keep my mind fresh with computer science topics while job hunting.
 It is still in development; it needs more questions.

+** CriminalIntent **
+Second project from the Android Programming book.
+Starts in chapter 7.